nicolemne/gameratings-frontend/README.md

 ![Add Game Modal](/src/assets/add-game-modal.png)

 Error handling is in place to prevent form submission if the user has not selected an image, if the image has an incorrect file type or size, or if required fields like game title, genre, platform, or release year are missing or incorrectly formatted.
+There is also error handling in place in case a user tries to add a game that already exists with the same platform.
+New games with a unique platform can be added.

 ![Add Game Modal - Error Handling](/src/assets/add-game-modal-error-handling.png)